Isolate Manager

 priority: true

-to move critical computations to the front of the queue -
+to move a task to the front of its queue. -

 maxCount